 See the Hook function API section below for more information about hooks.

-The deregister\hooks() function is only available starting with API version 1.2.
-If the sudo frontend doesn't support API version 1.2 or higher, deregister\hooks() will not be called.
+NOTE: the deregister\hooks() function is only available starting with API version 1.2.
+If the sudo front end doesn't support API version 1.2 or higher, deregister\hooks will not be called.